biot-2131/gpg_public_key/README.md

 # gnupg public key

-This repo contains the gnupg public key associated with this account.
+This repo contains the gnupg public key associated with this account and information about the ways you can add it to your keychain.

-## Key ID's
+## Key details
 ``` bash
 $ gpg --list-keys --keyid-format LONG 121760096+biot-2131@users.noreply.github.com